climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In order to estimate the occurrences of cold waves in the future, we applied two different approaches: (1) use of historical data from IAC weather station to model future climate data; (2) use of data from the ETA regionalized model for geographic coordinates near IAC.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the first method, we divided the data in training (1989 to 2013) and test datasets (2014 - 2018) and converted into weekly aggregation.
-Seasonal ARIMA (Auto-Regressive Integrated Moving Average) was applied to the training set, using the AIC criterion to choose the best model and selecting a period of 52 weeks to account for data yearly seasonality.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the first method, we divided the data in training (1989 to 2013) and test datasets (2014 - 2018) and converted it into weekly aggregation.
+Seasonal ARIMA (Auto-Regressive Integrated Moving Average) was applied to the training set, using the Akaike information criterion (AIC) to choose the best model and selecting a period of 52 weeks to account for data yearly seasonality.
 After the implementation of the model for both maximum and minimum temperatures, we calculated the error between the original data and the test set and estimated the daily temperatures for the next 10 years (2019 to 2028).
 Using the predicted temperatures, we applied the algorithm for detection of cold waves.
 Noise was also added to the model to make it more realistic.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the second method, we computed cold waves using daily temperature data obtained from the ETA climate model.
 Cold wave metrics of quantity (CWN - number of cold wave events per year), duration (CWD - longest duration in days of cold waves per year) and frequency (CWF - number of days under cold waves per year) were generated considering historical data (2008 - 2018) and projections (2019 - 2050).